dirkwhoffmann/DeepDrill/docs/References/Options.md

   Maximum number of iterations.

+### Section `[map]`

+- `width`

+  The horizontal resolution of the drill map.
+If this key is not specified, the drill map's width will match the image width.

+- `height`

+  The vertical resolution of the drill map.
+If this key is not specified, the drill map's height will match the image height.

+- `depth`

+  Possible values are 0 and 1.
+If set to 1, a normal map will be written to the `.map` file.

 ### Section `[image]`

 - `width`

-  The horizontal image resolution.
+  The horizontal resolution of the image.

 - `height`

-  The vertical image resolution.
+  The vertical resolution of the image.

-- `badpixels`
+- `depth`

-  Percentage of pixels that are allowed to be miscolored.

-### Section `[palette]`
+  Possible values are 0 and 1.
+If set to 1, a normal map will be utilized to generate a spatial effect.

-- `colors`
+- `illuminator`

-  Assign this key the path to an image file in order to use a custom color palette.
-DeepDrill will derive the color palette from the uppermost horizontal line of the image.
+  Path to a GLSL shader.
+The illumination shader is the first of two GPU shaders.
+It derives the RGB value for each pixel and applies a lighting model.

-- `scale`
+- `scaler`

-  An optional scaling factor that can be used to stretch or shrink the color palette.
+  Path to a GLSL shader.
+The scaler shader is the second of two GPU shaders.
+It scales the internal image down to the final image.

 ### Section `[video]`